NanduWasTaken/Global-School-List/README.md

 ## 🔍 Why This Matters
 Many students struggle to determine if their institution qualifies for GitHub's student benefits.
 This repository aims to **simplify the process** by providing a manually verified list.

-# 🚀 GitHub Student Program Eligibility List

-⚠️ **Warning: This data was collected manually!**
-GitHub does not allow automated scraping of [education.github.com](https://education.github.com), so all the information in this repository was gathered through manual research.

----

-## 📚 About This Repository
-This repository contains a list of educational institutions that are **eligible** for the **GitHub Student Developer Pack**.
-The dataset includes:
-- 📌 School names
-- 🌐 Verified domains
-- 🌎 Country details (if available)

----

 ## 📂 Available Files